-Premature babies need to receive good nutrition so they reach a weight close what they would have gained if they were still inside the womb.
+Premature babies need to receive good nutrition so they grow at a rate close to that of babies still inside the womb.

 Newborn nutrition; Nutritional needs - premature infants

-Babies born less than 37 weeks in the womb (premature) have different nutritional needs than babies born at full term (38 to 42 weeks).
+Babies born at less than 37 weeks gestation (premature) have different nutritional needs than babies born at full term (after 38 weeks).